junxit/us-congress-code/title-26/chapter-1/sec-44.md

 ### References in Text

 The Americans With Disabilities Act of 1990, referred to in subsecs. (c)(1) and (d)(1) is Pub.
 L. 101–336, July 26, 1990, 104 Stat.
-327, as amended, which is classified principally to chapter 126 (§ 12101 et seq.) of Title 42, The Public Health and Welfare.
+327, which is classified principally to chapter 126 (§ 12101 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under section 12101 of Title 42 and Tables.
 The date of the enactment of this section, referred to in subsecs. (c)(1), (4) and (d)(1), is the date of enactment of Pub.
 L. 101–508, which was approved Nov.
 5, 1990.

 ### Prior Provisions